stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 Lady Petherham did not answer, nor did she look particularly pleased.
 Without another word she swept out of the room, with one brief backward glance to see if they were behind her.
 The three exchanged a look, and then followed her along a carpeted corridor.

-“I swear that woman thinks I'm your... your damn mistress!” hissed Julia, barely able to contain herself.
+“I swear that woman thinks I'm your… your damn mistress!” hissed Julia, barely able to contain herself.

 Lord Havelock smothered a smile.
 He shook his head.